 - 5) User Interface: Partners are strongly recommended to design products in accordance with the user interface standard IEEE P1621: Standard for User Interface Elements in Power Control of Electronic Devices Employed in Office/Consumer Environments.
 The Power Management Controls project developed this standard to make power controls more consistent and intuitive across all electronic devices.
 For details, see http://eetd.LBL.gov/Controls. - 6) Effective Date: The date that Partners may begin to qualify products as ENERGY STAR, under the Version 5.0 specification, will be defined as the effective date of the agreement.
-Any previously executed agreement on the subject of ENERGY STAR qualified displays shall be terminated effective October 29, 2009. - A. Qualifying Products Under Tier 1 of the Version 5.0 Specification: Tier 1 of the Version 5.0 specification shall commence on October 30, 2009.
-All products, including models originally qualified under Version 4.1, with a date of manufacture on or after October 30, 2009, must meet the new (Version 5.0) requirements in order to qualify for ENERGY STAR (including additional shipments of models originally qualified under Version 4.1).
-The date of manufacture is specific to each unit and is the date (e.g., month and year) of which a unit is considered to be completely assembled. - B. Qualifying Products Under Tier 2 of the Version 5.0 Specification: The second phase of this specification, Tier 2, shall commence on October 30, 2011.
-Specifications for Tier 2 shall apply to products with a date of manufacture on or after October 30, 2011.
-For example, a unit with a date of manufacture of October 30, 2011 must meet the Tier 2 specification in order to qualify as ENERGY STAR. - C. Elimination of Grandfathering: EPA will not allow grandfathering under this Version 5.0 ENERGY STAR specification.
-ENERGY STAR qualification under Version 4.1 is not automatically granted for the life of the product model.
-Therefore, any product sold, marketed, or identified by the manufacturing partner as ENERGY STAR must meet the current specification in effect at the time of manufacture of the product. - 7) Future Specification Revisions: EPA reserves the right to change the specification should technological and/or market changes affect its usefulness to consumers, industry, or the environment.
-In keeping with current policy, revisions to the specification are arrived at through stakeholder discussions.
+Any previously executed agreement on the subject of ENERGY STAR qualified displays shall be terminated effective October 29, 2009 for displays with a viewable diagonal screen size under 30 inches, or on January 29, 2010 for displays with a viewable diagonal screen size from 30 to 60 inches, inclusive. - A. Qualifying Products Under Tier 1 of the Version 5.0 Specification: The date upon which Tier 1 of the Version 5.0 specification shall go into effect is contingent upon the size of the display, and is outlined in the table below.
+All products, including models originally qualified under Version 4.1, with a date of manufacture on or after that date must meet the new Version 5.0 requirements in order to qualify for ENERGY STAR (including additional shipments of models originally qualified under Version 4.1).
+The date of manufacture is specific to each unit and is the date (e.g., month and year) of which a unit is considered to be completely assembled.